patrickap/file-server/README.md

 ### Server updates

 If something in `docker-compose.yml` changes it is usually sufficient to restart the containers.
-However, sometimes it may be necessary to update image versions.
+However, sometimes it may be necessary to update image versions or build arguments.
 In this case it is necessary to rebuild the containers.

 ```bash
 # update